 The Group has significant concentrations of credit risk arising from its investments in cash and cash equivalents.
-These concentrations relate to demand deposits with banking institutions and to a deposit with the shareholder (see note 42).
-For all major counterparty banking institutions a minimum credit rating of 'A' must apply.
+These concentrations relate to demand deposits with banking institutions.
+For all major counterparty banking institutions a minimum credit rating of 'A' is required.
 The Group regularly reviews the counterparties' creditworthiness based on the ratings issued by Standard & Poor's.
 Management does not expect any losses from non-performance by these counterparties.